SpartanEngineer24798/AIWritingDetection/README.md

 You will need to provide your own OpenAI API key.

-You can call the scipt with the following:
+You can call the scipt with the following command:

    ```
-   python openai_requests.py --json ./HC3_Data/all.jsonl --api_logs ./logs --key <<YOUR-API-KEY>> --personalities_file ./OpenAI_Data/personalities.txt
+   python3 openai_requests.py --json ./HC3_Data/all.jsonl --api_logs ./logs --key <<YOUR-API-KEY>> --personalities_file ./OpenAI_Data/personalities.txt
    ```

-Note: the data generated over the course of June-July is provided as api_log.txt (for GPT3.5 responses) and gpt4_api_log.txt (for GPT4 reponses).
+Note: the data generated over the course of June-July is provided as api_log.txt (for GPT3.5 responses) and gpt4_api_log.txt (for GPT4 responses).
 Due to the evolving nature of GPT models provided by OpenAI, the quality of the responses given may vary greatly.

 You can then use openai_process.py to extract the text from the log files.
 It can be called with the following:

    ```
-   python openai_process.py --api_logs ./logs --personalities_data ./personalities_data
+   python3 openai_process.py --api_logs ./logs --personalities_data ./personalities_data
    ```

 The extracted .txt files should be compatible with the main code if moved into the correct "ai" and "human" folders.

 ## HowkGPT API

 HowkGPT is an AI text detection program created by the Modern Microprocessor Architecture Lab, accessible online at https://howkgpt.hpc.nyu.edu/.
-The code, howkgpt_api.py is an automated method of calling the HowkGPT API to check the text items in your input folder against the online classifier.
-The code is compatible with the input format with the main code.
+The code howkgpt_api.py is an automated method of calling the HowkGPT API to check the text items in your input folder against the online classifier.
+The code is compatible with the input format used in the main code.
 It is recommended that you create a separate folder to save the API responses to serve as the output folder.

-You can call howkgpt.py by putting the following in the command line interface:
+You can call howkgpt_api.py by running the following comman:

    ```
    python3 howkgpt_api.py --i input_dir --o output_dir --api <<YOUR_API_KEY>> --counter_limit 3
    ```

-Where the input folder is the same as the input used by the main.py, and the output folder is recommended to be custom-created to store the API responses from HowkGPT.
-Counter limit is an optional variable (can be ignored) to limit the number of requests made to the API.
-The responses of the API will be saved to the specified output directory as individual json files, and the code will also output a confusion matrix at the end of execution.
+Where the input folder is the same as the input used by main.py, and the output folder is recommended to be custom-created to store the API responses from HowkGPT.
+The counter_limit is an optional variable (can be ignored) to limit the number of requests made to the API.
+The responses of the API will be saved to the specified output directory as individual JSON files, and the code will also output a confusion matrix at the end of execution.

-Note: as of now, there is no public way of receiving your own API key to use HowkGPT.
-Please contact the MoMA lab researchers directly if you would like to receive access.
+Note: as of now, there is no public method of receiving your own API key to use HowkGPT.
+Please contact MoMA lab directly if you would like to receive access.

 ## GPTZero API

 GPTZero is one of the most popular AI text detection programs online.
-The code, gptzero_api.py is an automated method of calling the GPTZero API to check the text items in your input folder against the online classifier.
-The code is compatible with the input format with the main code.
+The code gptzero_api.py is an automated method of calling the GPTZero API to check the text items in your input folder against the online classifier.
+The code is compatible with the input format used in the main code.
 It is recommended that you create a separate folder to save the API responses to serve as the output folder.

-You can call gptzero_api.py by putting the following in the command line interface:
+You can call gptzero_api.py by running the following command:

    ```
    python3 gptzero_api.py --i input_dir --o output_dir --api <<YOUR_API_KEY>> --counter_limit 3
    ```

-Where the input folder is the same as the input used by the main.py, and the output folder is recommended to be custom-created to store the API responses from GPTZero.
-Counter limit is an optional variable (can be ignored) to limit the number of requests made to the API.
-The responses of the API will be saved to the specified output directory as individual json files, and the code will also output a confusion matrix at the end of execution.
+Where the input folder is the same as the input used by main.py, and the output folder is recommended to be custom-created to store the API responses from GPTZero.
+The counter_limit is an optional variable (can be ignored) to limit the number of requests made to the API.
+The responses of the API will be saved to the specified output directory as individual JSON files, and the code will also output a confusion matrix at the end of execution.